Kim Kardashian Robbers Claim Heist Made Easy By Her Social Media Boasting

 “It wasn’t a big armed robbery,” Khedache added.
 “All we needed to do was neutralize the security guard and get access to the room.
 Right away, I was tempted.
 It was a simple deal.
 It wasn’t a violent thing.
 It wasn’t a big robbery.”

-Among the items taken was a $4 million ring rap star Kanye West’s wife had flashed on the web just days before.
+Among the items taken was a $4 million ring that rap star Kanye West’s wife had flashed on the web just days before.

 Along with Khedache, police arrested and charged nine other men earlier this month in connection with the heist.
 Reports are the men had even plotted to rob Kardashian on one of her earlier trips to the area.